K-E-R-A-D/BARcSharp/README.md

 # BARcSharp
-A tool to extract the BWAV files from Switch .bars files (for AMTA v5 only, particularly found in a game Animal Crossing New Horizons), 100% written in C# !
+A tool to extract the BWAV files from Switch .bars files (for AMTA v5 only, particularly found in a game Animal Crossing New Horizons, also [presumably] Super Smash Bros Ultimate), 100% written in C# !

 Just my "casual" take on a tool development, inspired from this tool: https://github.com/jackz314/bars-to-bwav